Thank you, Pastor’s & Delegates!

 Key details regarding the situation:

-Reason for Sale: ABCORI faced annual deficits, largely attributed to the camp’s operating costs, and could not obtain property insurance or adequate liability coverage for all camp activities.
+Reason for Sale: ABCORI faced annual deficits and could not obtain property insurance or adequate liability coverage for all camp activities.

 The Meeting’s Purpose: Nearly 50 members from various congregations gathered at the First Baptist Church of North Kingstown to discuss a plan to formally challenge the sale, which included getting enough congregations to support a special meeting with the ABCORI board.